-1) Preheat oven to 450°F. Coat Fingerling potatoes lightly with olive oil.
+- Preheat oven to 450°F. Coat fingerling potatoes lightly with olive oil.
 Roast 20 minutes or until cooked through.
-Slice into 1/2-inch pieces.
+Slice into ½-inch pieces.
 Set aside.

-3) Place about ½ cup filling per calzone within half inch of edge of dough.
+- Place about ½ cup filling per calzone within half-inch of the edge of the dough.
 Place dough on a floured pizza peel.
 Sprinkle filling with parsley, salt and pepper, and the remaining Drizzle with oil.

-4) Fold the un-topped half of the dough over the filling.
+- Fold the un-topped half of the dough over the filling.
 Press the edges of the dough together.
-Twist the edge of the dough moving along entire edge of calzone to crimp closed.
+Twist the edge of the dough moving along the entire edge of the calzone to crimp closed.
 Brush top with olive oil.

 *Note: Calzone can be filled and refrigerated up to 24 hours.
 Baked calzone can also be reheated.